Hawaiian Airlines to install Inmarsat’s next-gen SB-S for its new Airbus fleet

 New communications platform offers global, high-speed, secure connectivity for the flight deck

-Hawaiian Airlines (HAL), Hawaii’s largest airline, will install Inmarsat’s next-gen SB-S platform on a fleet of brand new Airbus A321neo aircraft.
+Hawaiian Airlines (HAL), Hawaii’s largest airline, will install Inmarsat’s next-gen SwiftBroadband Safety (SB-S) platform on a fleet of brand new Airbus A321neo aircraft.

 The platform will work through Cobham’s AVIATOR 350D system, providing secure, high-speed broadband connectivity to the flight deck for all voice and data applications.

 The transoceanic carrier offers non-stop services flying to Hawaii from North America, Asia and the South Pacific – including more routes to US gateway cities (11) than any other airline.

 Carrying over 10 million passengers a year, HAL aircraft spend most of their flying time over water.
 It makes the installation of SB-S especially practical with ‘always on’, ‘always secure’ aviation safety services available, all of the time.

 The result is enhanced airline safety and operations for the flight deck, from 24/7 communication with the ground to real-time, in-flight information.

 It gives the cockpit access to flight data streaming applications – which function like a Black Box In The Cloud™ – plus real-time Electronic Flight Bag (EFB) apps, such as networked graphical weather.

 This installation is a testament to HAL’s successful evaluation of SB-S onboard their B767s, dating back to June 2015.
 It builds on the current partnership between HAL, Inmarsat, Cobham and Rockwell Collins (who provide the managed service between Inmarsat ground stations).